Paper: Producing paper

-The pulp is fed to a paper machine, where it is formed as a paper web and the water is removed from it by pressing and drying.
+The pulp is fed to a paper machine, where it is formed into a paper web, and the water is removed by pressing and drying.

 Pressing the sheet removes the water by force.
-Once the water is forced from the sheet, a special kind of felt, which is not to be confused with the traditional one, is used to collect the water.
+Once the water is forced from the sheet, a special kind of felt, not to be confused with the traditional one, is used to collect it.
 When making paper by hand, a blotter sheet is used instead.

 Drying involves using air or heat to remove water from the paper sheets.
 In the earliest days of papermaking, this was done by hanging the sheets like laundry; in more modern times, various forms of heated drying mechanisms are used.
 On the paper machine, the most common is the steam-heated can dryer.
 These can reach temperatures above 200 F and are used in long sequences of more than forty cans where the heat produced by these can easily dry the paper to less than six percent moisture.

 Paper grain

-All paper produced by paper machines such as the Fourdrinier machine are wove paper, i.e. the wire mesh that transports the web leaves a pattern that has the same density along the paper grain and across the grain.
-Textured finishes, watermarks and wire patterns imitating hand-made laid paper can be created by the use of appropriate rollers in the later stages of the machine.
+All paper produced by paper machines, such as the Fourdrinier machine, is woven paper, i.e., the wire mesh that transports the web leaves a pattern that has the same density along the paper grain and across the grain.
+Textured finishes, watermarks, and wire patterns imitating handmade laid paper can be created using appropriate rollers in the later stages of the machine.

-Wove paper does not exhibit "laidlines", which are small regular lines left behind on paper when it was handmade in a deckle mould made from rows of metal wires or bamboo.
+Wove paper does not exhibit "laidlines", which are small, regular lines left behind on paper when it was handmade in a deckle mould made from rows of metal wires or bamboo.
 Laidlines are very close together.
 They run perpendicular to the "chainlines", which are further apart.
 Handmade paper similarly exhibits "deckle edges", or rough and feathery borders.